maarten-vandeperre/developer-hub-documentation/README-SetupAwsS3StorageForTechDocs.md

 ## Setup
 * Go to AWS console and log in
 * Create an S3 bucket, in our example 'redhat-demo-dev-hub-1'
+  * Region: eu-west-3 (or otherwise, but be aware that if you change this, you'll need to change configuration later on as well).
   * Add bucket policy (i.e., permissions tab)
 ```json
 {